mdfilio/training/nginx/part1content.md

 syntax in nginx is simple, but everything that you might want to do is now quite extensive.

-Beyond the standard cipher configuration if you want an A+ on SSLlabs then you will need to generate diffie-helman parameters with a 2048 bit key.
-In addition, there's also these other security practices that can be implemented:

 * **OSCP** - Online Certificate Status Protocol
   * Checking for certificate is revoked
 * **HSTS** - HTTP Strict Transport Security